New Patients 904-901-4302

 Do you have dental anxiety every time you think about going to the dentist?
 Having fears of going to the dentist is nothing to be embarrassed about.

-For many people, dental anxiety is a serious issue that threatens their oral health and over time, their overall health and well-being.
-There are many reasons why people suffer from a fear of the dentist, but the most common is a previous bad experience.
+For many people, dental anxiety is a serious issue that threatens their oral health and, over time, their overall health and well-being.
+There are many reasons why people fear the dentist, but the most common is a previous bad experience.
 Fear of the dentist is a leading cause of poor oral health and tooth loss.

-Avoiding the dentist not only increases your risk for tooth decay and gum disease but also allows small concerns to become complex problems.
+Avoiding the dentist increases your risk for tooth decay and gum disease and allows small concerns to become complex problems.
 Sedation dentistry can help you overcome your anxiety and get back to smiling again.

 Dr. Don Alexander welcomes patients who have been away from the dentist due to dental anxiety.
 We are a judgment-free dentist office!
 Our team strives to provide personalized, compassionate care for patients who feel fearful or stressed when visiting the dentist in Jacksonville.
 We will take the time necessary to discuss your concerns, provide informative care, and find the best dental care solution to make you feel relaxed and comfortable.

-We offer sedation dentistry to enable patients to receive the dental care they need with minimal stress and discomfort.
+We offer sedation dentistry to give patients the necessary dental care with minimal stress and discomfort.

-Dr. Alexander understands dental phobia and offers sedation dentistry in Jacksonville, FL to patients who would like to feel relaxed during a dental procedure.
-Sedation dentistry enables Dr. Alexander to provide preventive, restorative, or cosmetic dental treatments while a patient relaxes comfortably in an “awake” state, but feels no pain or anxiety.
+Dr. Alexander understands dental phobia and offers sedation dentistry in Jacksonville, FL to patients who want to feel relaxed during a dental procedure.
+Sedation dentistry enables Dr. Alexander to provide preventive, restorative, or cosmetic dental treatments while a patient relaxes comfortably in an “awake” state but feels no pain or anxiety.

 Relax At The Dentist: Dental Sedation Options in Jacksonville

-Sedation in the dentist office has revolutionized the patient experience.
-Anxious and fearful patients now have options to meet their needs which enable them to feel calm, relaxed, and stress-free during their treatment.
-Sedation dentistry makes it easier to maintain, restore and enhance your oral health.
+Sedation in the dentist’s office has revolutionized the patient experience.
+Anxious and fearful patients now have options to meet their needs, which enable them to feel calm, relaxed, and stress-free during their treatment.
+Sedation dentistry makes it easier to maintain, restore, and enhance oral health.

-Dr. Alexander works with patients on an individualized basis to determine the best and most suitable option for their dental care needs and overall health.
+Dr. Alexander works with patients individually to determine the most suitable option for their dental care needs and overall health.
 We offer:

-• Oral sedation: Administered in pill form, oral sedation may require an at-home dose to ensure your complete comfort during treatment.
+• Oral sedation: Administered in pill form, oral sedation may require an at-home dose to ensure complete comfort during treatment.
 This type of sedation also takes several hours to completely wear off.
-For these reasons, patients will need to have a ride or be escorted to and from their appointments.
+For these reasons, patients must have a ride or be escorted to and from their appointments.

 Dental Sedation FAQs